-Review the role of the Tweed Shire Sports Advisory Committee to address broad-based sport and recreation issues and opportunities, facilitate effective policy and service provision regarding sport and recreation within the Shire.
+Continue to partner with the Tweed Shire Sports Advisory Committee in relation to broad-based sports and recreation issues and opportunities, effective policy and service provision regarding sports and recreation within the Shire.

-Provide support to sporting clubs to develop club development plans, assist with grant applications and enable increased player participation and development.
-Partner with sports clubs to encourage active participation by youth, girls and women, people with disabilities and residents on low incomes.
+Develop a part-time position for a Sports Development Officer to support sporting clubs to develop club development plans, assist with grant applications and enable increased player participation and development.
+Partner with sports clubs to encourage active participation by youth, girls and women, people with a disabilities and residents on low incomes.